-After the harvest, the coffee is processed at Beneficio Las Cruces, one of the most modern facilities in El Salvador.
-The coffee is washed with mechanical washers, reducing the amount of fresh water used in the process, and then sun-dried on concrete patios.
-Afterwards, the coffee is sorted no fewer than three times to remove any defects.
+The Salaverria family has been producing exceptional coffee in the western region of El Salvador for almost a century.
+After harvesting, the coffee is processed at Beneficio Las Cruces, one of the most modern facilities in El Salvador.
+It is then washed with mechanical washers, reducing the amount of fresh-water used in the process, and then sun-dried on concrete patios.
+To finish, the coffee is sorted three times to remove any defects before being shipped to us.